molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-Next, we need to change the behavior of `FakeTranslateService`’s `get` to make it asynchronous.
+Next, we need to change the `TranslateService`’s `get` method to make it asynchronous.

 ```typescript
 it('translates the key, async service response', fakeAsync(() => {